Mahogany mirror of William IV, with a flaming mahogany frame - antique

 Description

 Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage products that possess a distinct character and soul.
+Currently, there is a growing appreciation for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Notable and worth mentioning are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious furniture pieces designed to dazzle with splendor and play a significant role in luxury interiors.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next style is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Selective use of luxurious materials was employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired designs, with supports and legs taking animal forms.
+Today, we can observe how the Baroque style has greatly influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a profound mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Attributes / Details